Class UIForAnyButton<I,B extends AbstractButton>

 withText

-property to the wrapped button type and sets the text of the button to the value of the property.
-Hint: UsemyProperty.fire(From.VIEW_MODEL)
+Binds the providedValproperty to the wrapped button type and sets the text of the button to the value of the property.
+Hint: UsemyProperty.fire(From.VIEW_MODEL)in your view model to manually send the property value to this view component.- Parameters:

-- The view model property which should be bound to this UI.- Returns:
+text- The view model property which should be bound to this UI.- Returns:

 - This very builder to allow for method chaining.